iamslash/TIL/systemdesign/practices/DesigningHotelReservationSystem/DesigningHotelReservationSystem.md

   - pessimistic lock
   - optimisitc lock
   - db constraint
-- What is the isolation level of RDBMS?
+- Explain about the isolation level of RDBMS.
 - What if QPS is 1,000 times higher like booking.com?
   - Sharding for write APIs
   - Caching for read APIs